ai-mcpx/mcpx.jenkins/README.md

 - Manage Jenkins → Plugins → Advanced → Upload Plugin → select the built `.hpi`.

 3) Configure the registry
-- Manage Jenkins → System → MCPX Registry: set the Registry Base URL (default: https://mcpx.example.com).
+- Manage Jenkins → System → MCPX Registry: set the Registry Base URL (required, no default).

 4) Configure mcpx-cli (required)
 - Manage Jenkins → System → MCPX CLI:
-  - CLI Path: path to mcpx-cli (default: `mcpx-cli` in PATH)
+  - CLI Path: path to mcpx-cli (default: `~/.local/bin/mcpx-cli`)
-  - CLI Download URL: platform-specific binary URL
+  - CLI Download URL: (optional, leave empty unless you want to override download location)
   - Test CLI: verify the CLI is working
   - Update CLI: download/update from the given URL
   - Auto-update CLI: keep CLI up to date automatically
   - Advanced: optional username/password for downloading the CLI (HTTP Basic Auth)

 5) Add a parameter to a job
-- Configure job → This build is parameterized → Add parameter → “MCPX Server (from Registry)”
+- Configure job → This build is parameterized → Add parameter → “MCP Servers from MCPX Registry”
 - Choose a name (e.g., `MCP_SERVER`) and optionally set a default.
+The dropdown shows only the final segment of each server name (e.g., `gerrit-mcp-server` for `io.modelcontextprotocol.anonymous/gerrit-mcp-server`), while the stored value is the full name.

 6) Use it in a build step